mxro/maxrohde-web/content/posts/2019/2019-01-01-the-production-grade-infrastructure-checklist/index.md

 ---
-title: 'The Production-Grade Infrastructure Checklist'
+blog: maxrohde.com
-date: '2019-01-01'
+date: "2019-01-01"
 tags:
-  - 'devops'
+- devops
-  - 'security'
+- security
+title: The Production-Grade Infrastructure Checklist
 ---

 Sometimes it feels that it takes more time setting up the infrastructure of an application that actually writing the application code.